Auburn guard Jamal Johnson to enter the transfer portal

-The Auburn men’s basketball team is in danger losing another player this offseason.
+The Auburn men’s basketball team is in danger of losing another player this offseason.

 Auburn junior guard Jamal Johnson will be entering the transfer portal, an Auburn spokesman confirmed Wednesday.
 The news comes a little over a week after freshman Justin Powell announced his intent to transfer.